Favourited 396 times

 7. Community Sanitations (hygienic disposal of wastes/protecting health through hygienic measures like use of Wastes disposal boxes)

-Fundraising for community organic and permaculture agricultural farmers:
+Fundraising for the community organic and permaculture agricultural development.

 3. Fresh fish storage facilities (Ice boxes)